Exporting a Subset of your Data to a GEDCOM File

 The key step in exporting a subset of your data is selecting the data for the subset by moving records to the "Subset" album created in step 1.
 There are many options for adding records to the album.
 Here are some common ones:

 Note - you only need to add the main records and usually only the individual records for the data to be exported.
-When you proceed to the following steps, GEDitCOM II will automatically include all family records required to link those individuals along with all relevant notes, sources, multimedia, and research logs.
+When you proceed to the following steps, GEDitCOM II (or GEDitCOM) will automatically include all family records required to link those individuals along with all relevant notes, sources, multimedia, and research logs.

 Export the GEDCOM data from the album